 • Work out at the Sheraton Hotel Fitness & Spa (€30 day pass), on the public side close to Schiphol Plaza/station hall.

 • Have a look at the small NEMO Science Museum interactive exhibition.
 Located between Lounges 2 and 3 (past security), it is open 24 hours per day with free entry for passengers.
+Also nearby is the Rijksmuseum Schiphol which features 17th century paintings from Dutch Masters.

 • There are a number of shops at Schiphol – the See Buy Fly are on departures terminal side while the Schiphol Plaza mall on the public side includes a supermarket and various chain stores.